Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 The game received multiple year-end awards, including the BAFTA Interactive Entertainment Games Award in 1998 and four awards from the inaugural AIAS Interactive Achievement Awards.

-Costa Coffee employs Gennaro Pelliccia as a coffee taster, who has had his tongue insured for £10 million since 2009.
+Costa Coffee employs Gennaro Pelliccia as a coffee taster, and his tongue has been insured for £10 million since 2009.

-Johnny Cash took only three voice lessons before his teacher advised him to stop taking lessons and to never deviate from his natural voice.
+Johnny Cash took only three voice lessons before his teacher advised him to stop and never deviate from his natural voice.

 There is an island called “Just Enough Room,” where there’s just enough room for a tree and a house.